ssvenkatesh/ssvenkatesh.github.io/_posts/2016-08-06-seh-exception.markdown

 ---

-published: false
+title: How Exceptions are implemented in Windows?
-title: SEH Exception
+date:   2016-08-06 21:45:15 +0530
 layout: post
-tags: [Exception, ]
+tags: [Exception,Windows, C++ ]
 ---

 An exception is an event that occurs during the execution of a program, and requires the execution of code outside the normal flow of control.

-OS(Windows) provides a mechanism to handle exceptions known as Structured Exception Handling (SEH).
-SEH is a mechanism used to handle, and possibly resolve exceptions.
+OS(Windows) provides a mechanism to handle exceptions known as Structured Exception Handling (`SEH`). `SEH` is a mechanism used to handle, and possibly resolve exceptions.
 It is used both in User Mode and Kernel mode code.

-SEH Exceptions, in turn, can be separated into two categories:  Hardware and Software Exceptions.
+`SEH` Exceptions, in turn, can be separated into two categories: Hardware and Software Exceptions.

-• Hardware Exceptions: Exceptions that are raised in response to process interrupt.
+**• Hardware Exceptions:** Exceptions that are raised in response to process interrupt.
 Example of Hardware exceptions are Divide by Zero, Invalid Memory Access.
 [Hardware Exceptions](https://msdn.microsoft.com/en-us/library/w49wew4f.aspx "Hardware Exceptions")
 Note: Debuggers use hardware exceptions to implement breakpoints and single steeping the target.

 Exceptions are connected to handlers using Interrupt Dispatch Table (IDT).
 Entries in the IDT are shown below.
 Each entry in the table corresponds to a hardware interrupts and handler.
 Interrupt 3 is a debugging breakpoint interrupt and BreakPointHander is invoked.